imadosrikos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Save current state of directory a script that duplicates the last line of the file a script that deletes files
+Don't just count your directories, make your directories count